JustKiet/Quizgen/README.md

 # QUIZGEN
-_QUIZ GEN is a Question Answer Generation App from documents.
-Primarily suited to Teachers and related Academia's posts._
+_QUIZGEN is a Question Answer Generation App from documents._

 ## UPDATE_LOG: